GoogleCloudPlatform/ai-infra-cluster-provisioning/sample_workloads/megatron-demo/README.md

 export TF_VAR_NFS_SIZE="1Ti"
 ```
 The E2 nodes are used for system services (e.g. DNS pods, custom controllers).
 *The prefix `TF_VAR_` exposes the variables to Terraform.
-Take note that some variables are still used non-Terraform commands below.*
+Take note that some variables are still used by non-Terraform commands below.*

 Enable this environment in your shell by running:
 ```